ma-laforge/InspectDR.jl/README.md

  - Mouse cursor does not change as user switches mousemodes (ex: drag icon, cross-hairs, ...).
  - Significant slowdowns observed when zooming **deep** into non-F1 data...
 Can likely be solved by discarding data outside plot extents.
   - Workaround: make sure x-values are sorted (F1-acceleration discards data & is less prone to slowdowns).
- - F1 accelleration adds points not present in data.
-Extra points are evident when symbols are displayed.
-Potentially solved by declaring data as "discrete" (vs continuous) & not adding intermediate points.
-  - Workaround: use `add(plot, x, y, id="", dataf1=false)` to bypass F1 acceleration.

 ### Compatibility